HIC aims to benefit students between the ages of 16-19 years by providing them with focused and personalised attention during their GCE A-Levels.

 The college aims for every student to achieve outstanding grades to be able to gain entry to Russell Group and other top UK universities.

-With our outstanding GCSE and GCE A-Level teaching and student support, we are the seamless stepping stone to university, apprenticeships and employment.
+With our outstanding GCE A-Level teaching and student support, we are the seamless stepping stone to university, apprenticeships and employment.

-The college offers to aspiring GCSE and GCE A-Level students with a fresh start, their choice of subjects and our specialist teachers’ guidance and support.
+The college offers to aspiring GCE A-Level students with a fresh start, their choice of subjects and our specialist teachers’ guidance and support.